 - 11. I understand that, by law, repayment benefits made on my behalf cannot exceed \$10,000 in any calendar year or an aggregate total of \$60,000.
 This limitation should not, under any circumstances, be construed as an obligation of said benefits.
-This agreement may be modified by the parties, subject to the limitations of 42 U.S.C. §§ 3797cc-21(d) and (e), to provide additional student loan repayment benefits without the need for an entirely new agreement.
+This agreement may be modified by the parties, subject to the limitations of 34 U.S.C. §§ 10671(d) and (e), to provide additional student loan repayment benefits without the need for an entirely new agreement.
 Such modifications include, but are not limited to, the possibility of payment increases, or the extension of benefits beyond the initial 3-year service obligation, in consideration for additional service commitment by the beneficiary, based upon terms to be determined by the parties. - 12.
 Periods of leave without pay, or other periods during which I am not in a pay status, do not count toward the completion of the required service period upon reemployment.
 The service completion date must be extended by the total time spent in non-pay status.
-However, absence because of uniformed service in a recognized branch of the United States military, authorized maternity/paternity, FMLA, or due to compensable injury is considered creditable (within the sole discretion of the Director of BJA) toward the required service period upon reemployment. - 13.
+However, absence because of uniformed service in a recognized branch of the United States military, authorized maternity/paternity leave, Family and Medical Leave Act leave, or due to compensable injury is considered creditable (within the sole discretion of the Director of BJA) toward the required service period upon reemployment. - 13.
 This agreement is null and void if I am not selected for JRJSLRP in the year I sign and date this agreement.

 Privacy Act Notification: This information is provided pursuant to the Privacy Act of 1974 (Public Law 94-579), as amended, for individuals supplying information for inclusion in a system of records.
-The authority for the collection of this information is 42 U.S.C. §3797cc-21.
-The purpose of the John R. Justice Loan Repayment for Prosecutors and Public Defenders statute is to encourage gualified individuals to enter and continue employment as prosecutors and public defenders.
+The authority for the collection of this information is 34 U.S.C. §10671.
+The purpose of the John R. Justice Loan Repayment for Prosecutors and Public Defenders statute is to encourage qualified individuals to enter and continue employment as prosecutors and public defenders.
 This Agreement and related data are made part of the file to be used within the Department of Justice for record-keeping and management while participating in the John R. Justice Loan Repayment program.
 The information also may be disclosed outside the Department, as permitted by the Privacy Act and Freedom of Information Act, to the Congress, the Internal Revenue Service, and pursuant to court order.
 You are asked to provide your Social Security Number.
-Please note that if you do not provide this information, and you are selected to participate in the John R. Justice Loan Repayment program, your Social Security Number will be required later to enable the Department to verify your eligibility status.
-Failure to submit this information will render this Agreement incomplete and you will be considered ineligible to participate in the program.

-I, , agree to the terms of this Service Agreement.
+Please note that if you do not provide this information, and you are selected to participate in the John R. Justice Loan Repayment program, your Social Security Number will partment to verify your eligibility status.
+Failure to submit to nent incomplete and you will be considered ineligible to this I, , agree to the terms of this Service Agreement.
+SIGNATURE DATE